 I am a computer scientist and software developer based in Chiang Mai, Thailand.
 I work on a range of stuff – including both commercial projects and open source.
-Some of my work is done through Iglu, and other work via my own company, UX Productivity.
-I am currently available for either full-time work or contracting.

 The best way to contact me is via email.
 If you’re not a spambot, append “@pmkelly.net” to the text “peter”.